genidma/teatime-accessibility/README.md

 Note: The virtual environment is created in the project directory and persists between sessions.
 It only needs to be recreated if you manually delete it or run the uninstall script.
 For the desktop shortcut, you must first right-click on the icon and select "Allow Launching" from the context menu before you can use it to start the application.

 ### Option 3: Command Line
-1. Navigate to the project directory (wherever you originally cloned the repository)
+1. Navigate to the project directory (the location on your computer, where you originally cloned the repository)
 2. Activate the existing virtual environment:
    ```bash
    source teatime-venv/bin/activate